isabella232/edu-documentation/CONTRIBUTING.md

 Anyone who wants to contribute needs a [GitHub account](https://github.com/signup/free)

-Puppet employees and partner need a [Jira account](https://tickets.puppetlabs.com) to create and track tickets.
+Puppet employees need a [Jira account](https://tickets.puppetlabs.com) to create and track tickets.

 Create a new fork of the repository within your own GitHub user namespace.